Where It All Goes Down

 Where theologians before thought of Hell as some abstract fiery place underground, Dante gives us all the gritty details.
 Where is Hell’s mouth?
 Somewhere in the shady woods of Florence, Italy.
 Its exit?
 On Mount Purgatory in the southern hemisphere.
 Theoretically speaking, you could roll out of bed, book a flight to Italy, wander in the woods, and find the Hellmouth.
 That’s how specific Dante gets.
 His message is that Hell is as real a place as New York City.
+(And just as insane.)

 Now, what better shape can convey the idea of endlessness than a shape that has no edges and no corners?
 Hence, Hell is comprised of circles.
 Concentric ones, shaped as a funnel.
 The worse your sin, the deeper down you are, and the smaller your circle.
 Dante’s reasoning goes that the worse your sin, the less right you have to act or even move.
 Smaller circles mean less room to move around.
 Thus, the greatest sinner—Lucifer—is completely frozen in ice.

 Extending the concept of contrapasso further (punishment matching one's crime), one can see that the guardians of Hell reflect the sin of the circle they guard.
 Cerberus gobbles up anything he can get his fangs on, and thus he guards the gluttonous.
 Similarly, the Centaurs—specialists in archery and rape—oversee the circle of the violent.
 Geryon is an "effigy of fraud" and appears at the threshold of the eighth circle.
 Finally, the giants who betrayed the gods stand immobilized, as anticipatory echoes of frozen Lucifer, before the circle of the traitors.

 Great religious tragedy and personal crisis coinciding?
 Do we sense some symbolism here?
 To give you a hint, Dante begins climbing the Mount of Purgatory and going towards Heaven on the morning of Easter Sunday, on the day when Christ was resurrected.
 Might Dante be setting himself up as a Christ figure?